lucieperrotta/ICG/hw2-NguyenPhanhoangPerrotta/icg17_homework2/icg17/readme.txt

 - otherwise, the position is OUTSIDE the trackball, we apply a formula also found on this website : https://www.opengl.org/wiki/Object_Mouse_Trackball corresponding to the hypersheet we should use and which formula is : r*r/2 / sqrt(x^2+x^2).

-For the TODO 3, we simply used the Rodrigue's formula (from wikipedia).
+For the TODO 3, we simply use a rotation formula.
 We first compute k=a x b / |a x b| with a x b beeing the vec3 called vector in our code.
 The float angle is the formula for computing the angle between 2 vectors (the factor 5 is just here to offer a more comfortable interface for the user).

-Then we can fill the cross-product matrix of the vector k (in our code the matrix is called k, not the vector).
+We then rotate an identity matrix with our angle and according to the vector to get the correct rotation matrix.

 Finally we use the following formula : https://wikimedia.org/api/rest_v1/media/math/render/svg/9f2d7e8421cb977b8d1c7d8ee0966603478849f4 to compute the rotation matrix according to our parameters.

-For the TODO 4 we simply get the Y position of the cursor and similarily to the code given in the mouseButton function, we set the view_matrix accordingly.
-Down is further, up is nearer.

 Then in the Init() function in main.cpp we just had to uncomment a line as said in the project and in MousePos(), we added as asked the computation of trackball_matrix by using the function Drag() (trackback.Drag(...)) that we previously implemented, then we multiplied it by the previous state of the trackball to get a new state for our trackball.

-After that, we implemented the zooming.
-We first get the position of our mouse cursor and transformed it into screen coordinates
-(we did the same way as in the previous implementation for the left click).
-Then we change the value of our view_matrix by I DON'T KNOW WHY WE DID THIS XD
+For the TODO 4 we simply get the Y position of the cursor and similarily to the code given in the mouseButton function, we set the view_matrix accordingly (to the Z coordinate).
+Up is further, down is nearer.

 2.3 Triangle Grid And Animation